wastefull/Wdb/src/docs/archive/complete/AUTH_FINAL_CLEANUP.md

 **No action needed!**

-- Password auth still works in Figma Make
+- Password auth still works in localhost
 - Just appears immediately without toggle
 - Same Sign In / Sign Up flow

 ### For Production Users

 **No change:**

 - Still see Magic Link only
 - Still works the same way
 - No visible difference